JetBrains/kotless/README.md

 * Kotless Gradle Plugin provides a way of deploying serverless application.
 For that, it:
     * performs the tasks of generating Terraform code from the application code and, subsequently, deploying it to AWS;
-    * runs application locally, emulates AWS environment and provides the possibility for in-IDE debugging.
+    * runs application locally, emulates the AWS environment and provides the possibility for in-IDE debugging.

 One of the key features of Kotless is its ability to embed into existing applications.
 Kotless makes